richsoni/richsoni-songs/wayward-sister.md

 hard luck dont go down easy
 it seizes up your wits
-but, i promise aint sleezy
+but, i promise aint sleazy
 to hack it up to bits

 those that leave it up to Nature